jsenv/importmap-eslint-resolver/README.md

 This is the **default** behaviour, it can be configured to **match what you need**.

+A typical project contains files written for browser AND node.js, you can read the [Advanced configuration example](#Advanced-configuration-example) to see how ESLint can be configured in these projects.

 ## Case sensitivity

 This resolver is case sensitive by default: An import is found only if the import path and actual file on the filesystem have same case.